About the ASC

 Making a real difference

-ASC standards are developed according to ISEAL guidelines – multi-stakeholder, transparent, incorporating science-based performance metrics.
+ASC standards are developed and implemented according to ISEAL guidelines - multi-stakeholder, transparent, incorporating science-based performance metrics.